 Repaint motorcycle wheels by powder coating them

-Nearly all modern day motorbike wheels are powder coated and can be refurbished by stripping paint, grit blasting and then recoating using the best quality powder coatings.
+Nearly all modern-day motorbike wheels are powder coated and can be refurbished by stripping paint, grit blasting and then recoating using the best quality powder coatings.
 New alloy wheels are powder coated, not wet painted because powder coating is tougher and more corrosion resistant, it will take much more punishment before chipping.

 When considering powder coat or wet paint, one of the big problems with alloy wheels is the bead corroding and the tyre deflating.
-This can happen any time.
+This can happen at any time.
 Re-powder coated wheels are paint stripped and the whole wheel including the beads repainted ensuring a good seal.

 Because powder coating is very tough, it has a high resistance to grit blasting.
 Excessive wear to the aluminium during the paint removal is reduced by chemically stripping prior to blasting.

 The wheels are then inspected for cracks and structural damage and chemically treated using a Chromate solution, which also seals the wheel in an acrylic resin, (Liquid paint).